markotoplak/toplak.io/content/posts/connection.en.md

 ---
 title: "Connection in tango"
 url: "/connection/"
-date: 2019-08-14
+date: 2019-08-18
 description: "To dance diversely and in unison with our partner, we need to clearly feel their movement.
 And they need to clearly feel ours."
 ---

 Some years ago two girls came to the Carmencita milonga in Ljubljana.
-I saw them for the first time; it is unlikely they danced in Ljubljana before.
+I saw them for the first time.
 I thought they were beginners.
 For the first hour they were just sitting in a corner and observing the milonga.
-I invited one of them to dance.
+Then I invited one of them to dance.

 When we started dancing, something felt odd.
-Her movement was unusually smooth and precise.
 She was a tiny girl, but, when we were dancing, she seemed so big!
-I knew exactly what she was doing: through our embrace I felt her feet!
+I knew exactly what she was doing with her body: through our embrace I felt her feet!
 So much was happening that it seemed as we were dancing in slow motion.
 It was amazing!
 She was definitely not a beginner.

 I was very tired afterwards, but not because of her.
-She was never blocking me, never putting any weight on me, any force, any tension into our embrace.
+She was never blocking me, never hanging on me, never putting any force, any tension into our embrace.
 I just could not handle that much information.
-I was not used to so many details in each step&mdash;and that I saw my follower so clearly.
+I was not used to so many details in each step&mdash;and that I see my follower so clearly.
 More than I could handle, but still I wanted more!

 I was watching her a lot.
 She could dance with anyone, she somehow managed to adapt.
 Later that evening we danced again.
 I never saw her since.
 She was only passing through Slovenia.